odelaneau/shapeit5/docs/docs/documentation/phase_common.md

 ### Description
 Tool to phase common variant sites, typically SNP array data (i.e. prephasing).
 This tool is also used as the first step for phasing large WES/WGS datasets.
-This is an improved version of [SHAPEIT4](https://odelaneau.github.io/shapeit4/) and should serve as a replacement of SHAPEIT4.
+This is an improved version of [SHAPEIT4](https://odelaneau.github.io/shapeit4/) and should serve as a replacement.

 ### Usage1: phasing unrelated samples
 Go in the `test` folder and run: